MicrosoftDocs/machine-learning-server-docs/microsoft-r/scaler-user-guide-data-import.md

 ## Importing SPSS Data

 The *rxImport* function can also be used to read data from SPSS files.

-The RevoScaleR SampleData directory contains an SPSS version of the claims data as claims.sav.
+The sample directory contains an SPSS version of the claims data as claims.sav.
 We can read it into .xdf format as follows:

 	#  Importing SPSS Data